ministryofjustice/et-full-system/README.md

 note that because ET1 is a docker container, you must use the ip or hostname of your machine or host.docker.internal and NOT localhost.

+##### S3_PORT

+If specified, the internal amazon/s3 compatible server is exposed on this port - else on a random port (use 'docker ps' to find out which)

 ### docker/test_framework